A source for unbiased economic intelligence to help improve strategic decision-making.

 Explore analysis of key data indicators, such as job creation and the labor market, consumer spending, inflation, investment, housing and monetary policy.
 These combined data points are indicators of the overall health of the economy.

-Labor market holds steady
+Labor market fragility

 Stubbornly high inflation and heightened uncertainty sideline Fed